Crafting System

 Exchanges are flexible - using a key to open a crate, building a fancy item out of component parts, item recycling, and item upgrades can all be achieved with the crafting aka exchange system.

 When crafting or using exchange, you are providing a list of material items to be exchanged for the target item.
 The server will check each recipe, and choose the first recipe that is satisfied by the materials given.
-The item that is crafted may be a regular item, bundle or generator.
+The item that is crafted may be a regular , or .

 Do not skip this part.